 It works great in the rain as it has a really good tread.

-The Under Armour Tactical Zip Boots is a great boot for Law Enforcement and SWAT.
 The female police officers that I work with would like to know when the female version will come out.
-We know several guys that have used this boot for GORUCK and SEALFIT Kokoro.
+We know several guys that have used this boot for GORUCK and SEALFIT Kokoro events.

 The Bates boots are really lightweight.
 The Dura-Shock sole also helps on long runs and continual pounding running to the chow hall and obstacle course.